Best hikes in Yosemite Valley.

 El Capitan seen from the meadow

-The trail starts on the Upper Yosemite Fall Trail, which you’ll find near Camp 4.
+The trail starts at the Upper Yosemite Fall Trailhead, which you’ll find near Camp 4.
 Look for the trail sign at the back left of the Camp 4 parking area.

 Taking the shuttle?
 Hop off at Stop #7 (Camp 4/Yosemite Falls) for easy access.